 Do I Need A UPS?

 As we all saw here in the UK, there were plenty of power cuts at the start of the year, and with the talks of being an unstable grid in the coming years, preparing sooner rather than later is best.
-A UPS does not just work when the mains power cuts off fully, but also protects your power equipment against spikes of the voltage in, brownouts, fluctuations, harmonics, unstable frequency with the mains in.
+A UPS doesn’t just work when the mains power cuts off fully, but also protects your power equipment against spikes of the voltage in, brownouts, fluctuations, harmonics, unstable frequency with the mains in.

 Unfortunately, these cases are only growing, and its only after that action is done.
 For full mains outages coverage, we recommend coupling up a UPS and diesel generator, the UPS would kick in near enough instantly, then running the equipment until the generator has got up to speed, which is typically between 30 seconds to 1 minute.

-Here at PowerMark we supply a wide range of UPS’, whether that be plug and play, or larger UPS which are wired into the mains board.
+At our sister company PowerMark, we supply a wide range of UPS’, whether that be plug and play, or larger UPS which are wired into the mains board.
 If you are unsure, then the PowerMark team will be more than happy to assist.